teflonbeltran/Anthropology-of-Silicon-Valley/Assignments and Grading.md

 Paper 3 will be an extended and substantially revised version of Paper 2 incorporating original research.
 You must consult with the instructor in office hours before attempting the revision and come up with a revision plan.
 Revisions will be accepted up to the fifteenth week of the semester.

 ###Weekly Responses:
 These assignments are designed to develop your writing and critical thinking skills and are intended for you to prepare for and participate in class.
-Each week, you will be required to post a 1 page reaction paper to one of the assigned texts.
+Each week, you will be required to send a 1 page reaction paper to one of the assigned texts via email to instructor.
 Responses must be posted by 9am the day of class.
-You are encouraged to read through responses of your classmates before coming to class.

 The quality of your writing is expected to get progressively better; you will be asked to re-submit your response if this is not the case.